 If the IRS designates and taxes your corporation as an S corporation, Louisiana will tax your company as a C corporation for state business income tax purposes.
 A C corporation is the default form of corporation, and it pays federal income tax at both the business level and the individual shareholder levels.

 Tax laws are very complicated.
 If you have any questions or need help filing, it’s best to consult with a certified public accountant.

-If you want to issue stock to draw outside investors or grow your business globally, it’s better to go with a corporation in Louisiana.
-Corporations are managed by a board of directors and other elected officers who follow corporate bylaws to ensure profits and proper operations.
+If you want to issue stock to draw outside investors or grow your business globally, it may be better to go with a corporation in Louisiana.
+Corporations are managed by a board of directors and other elected officers who follow corporate bylaws to help ensure profits and proper operations.

 To change your corporation’s name, you must file an amendment through the Louisiana geauxBiz portal.
 Another option is to file a “doing business as” (DBA) name with your local Clerk of Court.
 A DBA name will allow you to operate under a name that’s different from your corporation’s legal name.

 By law, one person capable of entering into a contract is needed to form a corporation in Louisiana.
 You can have more than one incorporator.

 Yes, you can form your Louisiana corporation online by submitting the necessary forms via the geauxBiz portal.
 However, it’s been noted that the website can be difficult to navigate, so it’s sometimes easier to file by mail.